Trepan-Debuggers/python3-trepan/docs/features.rst

-Failing to find source code this way, and in other situations where source code can't be found, the debugger will decompile the bytecode and use that for showing source test.
+Failing to find source code this way, and in other situations where source code can't be found, the debugger will decompile the bytecode and use that for showing source test. *This allows us to debug `eval`'d or `exec''d code.*

 But if you happen to know where the source code is located, you can associate a file source code with the current name listed in the